-A Rab women’s Downpour Plus jacket review – it’s hailed as a sustainable, versatile waterproof – here’s how it tested in the field
+A Rab women’s Downpour Plus jacket review – it’s hailed as a sustainable and versatile waterproof – here’s how it tested in the field

 A good waterproof jacket is an essential bit of kit for getting outside.
 But because what you get up too often changes, you need a waterproof that can adapt to what you do.
 Enter the Rab Downpour Plus jacket for soggy escapades.